BrunoFrancioni/Todoist-Replication-Software/README.md

 - If a day past and are tasks that are not marked as done, the system is going to show us all that ones and it will ask us if we want to mark them as complete or we want to reprogram them.
 - If a task has been deleted, we are going to give the chance to get it back.

+## Section 3 - Final thoughts.<a name="section3"></a>

+### What I achieved.<a name="achieved"></a>

+- The principal behaviour of Todoist is present in the software.
+- The system gives a good user experience.
+- If you delete a task or you archived a project you can retrieve them.

+### What I didn't achieved.<a name="notachieved"></a>

+- There is no way to make a search in the system.
+- The upbar don't shows how many tasks you marked as complete.
+- There are no tests in all over the project.

+### What I learned.<a name="learned"></a>

+- Is really necessary to write tests to make a better code.
+- I don't feel confortable using javascript in the backend.
+Next time that I want to develop a project in Node, I want to use a framework that uses Typescript, so I will be more sure about the types of the data that is sended from the app.